Alanespartan/FINANCEAPP/README.md

 - Generating income and expense projections for future months to forecast potential balances, whether positive or negative.
 - Creating detailed financial reports to help users identify spending patterns and make informed decisions to achieve greater financial stability.

-By unifying these features into a single platform, the project seeks to deliver a robust tool for financial organization and planning.
+By unifying these features into a single platform, the project seeks to deliver a robust tool for financial organization and planning, allowing users to do smarter spending and having financial awareness.

 <!-- TABLE OF CONTENTS -->
 <details>